scholtz/dotnet-algorand-sdk/README.md

 The Nuget package is here <https://www.nuget.org/packages/Algorand2/>

+UPDATE: There is now a Unity build at <https://www.nuget.org/packages/Algorand2_Unity/1.0.0.10>

+The Unity build allows the DLL to be used directly in Unity without Newtonsoft or Codedom conflicts.
+It also offers a new optional parameter to HttpClientConfigurator allowing a shim to be injected so that WebGL builds can use a different http client by delegation.

 ## Quick Start

 For a set of working examples please see the sdk-examples project.